rafael-xmr/applesauce/packages/docs/overview/loaders.md

 # Loaders

-The `applesauce-loaders` package contains a bunch of loader classes built on top of [rx-nostr](https://github.com/penpenpng/rx-nostr)
+The `applesauce-loaders` package contains loader classes built on top of [rx-nostr](https://github.com/penpenpng/rx-nostr) that can be used to setup common event loading patterns

 ## Event Loader pattern